 Clerk to Governors

 If you would like to find out more about Hague Bar Primary School, please don’t hesitate to get in touch to arrange an appointment to visit our school in Derbyshire.

 At Hague Bar Primary School in Derbyshire, we believe in:

 Recognising Everyone’s Achievements Through Inclusion For All

 Hague Bar Primary School has a well-deserved reputation for sport participation and achievement.
 We deliver sport to all our children with our partners UKSports who are specialist sports teachers.
-Dance and Drama are delivered to our younger junior children via more specialists called 'Art is...'.
+Dance and Drama are delivered to our younger junior children via more specialists called Take Part in the Art.
 Children of all ages are involved in local sports competitions at varying levels.
 Every child is encouraged to participate and the children take pride in producing match or competition reports, which are read out in assembly.
 Additionally, we take our older KS2 children swimming weekly, and to Whitehall Outdoor Education Facilty every six weeks, to experience a wide variety of activities: abseiling, canoeing, caving, kayaking, orienteering, mountain biking and stream scrambling.
 Our older children also venture on a 3 day residential to Lea Green, Derbyshire.